Contact

 By shifting the ingredients that shape constructed experience, coaching can create new and more adaptive patterns of perception, emotion, and action.

-At the core of transformation lies conceptual knowledge—the lens through which we interpret reality.
-This knowledge is structured by personal constructs, which are subjective, bipolar mental frameworks that we use to define meaning.
+At the core of transformation lies conceptual knowledge—the lens through which we interpret and construct reality.
+One type of conceptual knowledge structures—in the brain's generative model—are conceptual polarities: subjective, bipolar, mental frameworks that we use to define meaning.

-Personal constructs are not fixed truths.
-They are mental models that can be reconstructed.
-By engaging in coaching conversations that challenge, expand, or redefine personal constructs, we can shift how we interpret reality—leading to new and more empowering experiences.
+Conceptual polarities are not fixed truths.
+They are mental models that can be reshaped.
+By engaging in coaching conversations that challenge, expand, or redefine conceptual polarities, we can shift how we interpret reality—leading to new and more empowering experiences.

 Coaching as a Constructive Process: Rewiring Experience for Transformation